 -

-- Chewing the root directly : If you prefer to enjoy licorice more directly, simply chew or suck on the peeled root.
+- Chewing the root directly : If you prefer to enjoy licorice more directly, simply chew or suck the peeled root.

-Basic benefits of Palo Licorice
+Basic benefits of Licorice Stick

 - Anti-inflammatory properties : Helps reduce inflammation and digestive discomfort.

-- Cough and Cold Relief : Traditionally, it has been used to relieve respiratory symptoms.
+- Cough and cold relief : Traditionally, it has been used to relieve respiratory symptoms.

 - Improves digestion : Facilitates the digestive process and promotes intestinal well-being.